Sysinternals/ProcDump-for-Linux/docs/write_new_trigger.md

             i++;
         }
 ```
-The above code make sure we are using the new `so` switch name, parses the specified threshold and stores it into a `ProcDumpConfiguration` data structure member called `SocketThreshold` (please see Step 2 below for information on `ProcDumpConfiguration` considerations).
+The above code ensures we are using the new `so` switch name, parses the specified threshold and stores it into a `ProcDumpConfiguration` data structure member called `SocketThreshold` (please see Step 2 below for information on `ProcDumpConfiguration` considerations).

 Next we want to make sure that we also update all the code locations where the ProcDump usage is displayed.
 First, update [PrintUsage](../src/ProcDumpConfiguration.c) to include the new switch (both short hand as well as longer description):